-It's well-known that migraines can be pretty rough — they can cause people to miss work, social commitments, and even make them act differently.
+It's well-known that migraines can be pretty awful to deal with — they can cause people to miss work, social commitments, and even make them act differently.
 Unfortunately, there's an even more intense version of the debilitating headache that can overtake you, called a migraine with aura.
 They come with many more symptoms than a regular migraine headache does, and can cause you to feel terribly nauseous, disrupt your vision, make you dizzy, and mess with your senses.
 The aura can even come on its own without the symptom of a migraine headache, but with all of the intense side effects listed above.
 These are called silent migraines, or typical aura without a headache.

 "Migraine is a genetic brain disease, and it is the second most common disabling disease worldwide," says Jennifer Robblee, MD, assistant professor of neurology at the Barrow Neurological Institute.
 Dr. Robblee says that about one third of her patients will have an experience with these auras involving "reversible neurological symptoms," and no headache at all.